Medical Peer Reviews and Medical De-Credentialing Boards – Military Defense Lawyer

-Adverse Actions Taken Against Military Medical Provider Credentials – Abeyance, Suspension, Revocation, QAI, Peer Review Hearings
+Adverse Actions Taken Against Military Medical Provider Credentials or Privileges – Abeyance, Suspension, Revocation, QAI, Peer Review Hearings

 A military adverse credentialing action is an action taken against a military medical provider’s authorization to practice medicine (credentials/privileges).
 These adverse actions are addressed by service specific regulations, as well as DHA-PM 6025.13.
 The adverse action process could proceed from abeyance or suspension of medical credentials (privileges), through negative recommendations by the QAI investigation, negative recommendations by the Credentials Committee or Credentials Function, a peer review (de-credentialing) board hearing, and negative action by the privileging authority.
 Adverse credentialing actions could be reported to the National Practitioner Data Bank (NPDB), and could have state medical licensing ramifications.